 One pilot features “Chrissy” played by actress Susan Lanier, while in another pilot version, the blonde roommate is played by Suzanne Zenor and is named Samantha.
 You’ll also see the “Janet” character played by actress Valerie Curtin, but she goes by the name Jenny.
 Even John Ritter’s character is named David in one of the pilots!
 As for the Ropers, Norman Fell and Audra Lindley still fill those roles.

 It’s all fascinating and a great piece of “Three’s Company” history.

-Unsurprisingly, it’s awkward and even a bit shocking to see John Ritter with other actresses playing his “Three’s Company” roommates, but it only reinforces how important the casting was to making the show’s final product so special.
+It’s actually a little awkward and even a bit shocking to see John Ritter with other actresses playing his “Three’s Company” roommates, but it only reinforces how important the casting was to making the show’s final product so special.

 There’s also a fantastic book, filled with loads of detailed information about the series (including all the behind-the-scenes drama) titled “Come and Knock on our Door: A Hers and Hers and His Guide to Three’s Company.”
 Though it’s out of print, paperback and used copies can still be purchased.

 I guarantee any “Three’s Company” fan would love either of these items (if they don’t already have them, of course).